Judicial Release Attorney in Akron

 Representing Your Best Interests

-If one of your loved ones is serving a prison sentence in the state of Ohio, my firm offers a free case evaluation to help you determine whether judicial release is an option.
+If one of your loved ones is serving a prison sentence in Ohio, my firm offers a free case evaluation to help you determine whether judicial release is an option.
 As a judicial release lawyer in Ohio, I can help you determine whether your loved one is eligible for this program.

-Judicial release, formerly known as shock probation, is a way to release imprisoned individuals prior to his or her release date.
-As of September, 2011, Ohio House Bill 86 decreased the eligibility requirements for those who are in prison.
-One of the initial modifications made is the time which must be served before they become eligible to file for judicial release.
+In September 2011, Ohio House Bill 86 was passed, which decreased the eligibility requirements for prisoners.
+One of the initial modifications is the time that must be served before an incarcerated individual becomes eligible to file for judicial release.

 For more information about judicial release in Ohio, contact our legal team at Christopher G. Thomarios, Esq.
 LLC today at (888) 506-2167!